Mersedeh Shahinkar

-Mersedeh Shahinkar (born 1984) is an Iranian political activist who won the Sakharov Prize in 2023 as a part of the Woman, Life, Freedom movement together with Afsoon Najafi.
+Mersedeh Shahinkar (born 1984) is an Iranian political activist.
+She won the Sakharov Prize in 2023 as a part of the Woman, Life, Freedom movement together with Afsoon Najafi.
 In 2022 Iranian protests after Mahasa Amini's death by the Iranian regime, she lost her right eye as she was shot by a security agent.
-The government of Iran has called her a “threat to the country’s security”.
+The government of Iran has called her a "threat to the country's security".
 In March 2023, due to growing concerns about her safety and the continued pressure from the regime, Mersedeh left Iran for Germany to continue her advocacy for the rights of Iranian women.

 Eye injury

 Incident

 On October 15, 2022, Mersedeh and her mother joined other protesters on Tehran's Sattar Khan Street, chanting slogans against the Islamic Republic.
 Around 7:30 p.m., security forces—some on foot and others on motorcycles—moved in to disperse the crowd.
 An officer fired a paintball gun at her eye.
 Her mother, who had been shot in the leg a week earlier, was still taking antibiotics and painkillers at the time.